Koan kroach: A Khmer amulet obtained from child and mother sacrifice

 Koan kroach can be obtained either from a woman who has died in childbirth, or from a living pregnant woman.
 In the first case, the man has to awaken the corpse of the woman (who has been buried with the fetus) by magic.
 He must then ask and receive the dead woman's permission to take the fetus.
 According to the ritual, the man seeking the amulet would "elicit the words "it belongs to you" from the mother, after which he would remove the fetus from the womb, killing the mother, dry it and wear the remains in a bag around his neck".
-The dead foetus is flattened, similar to a fetus papyraceus, and it is dried out over a fire.
+The dead fetus is flattened, similar to a fetus papyraceus, and it is dried out over a fire.
 The amulet thus created is generally worn in a small wooden ball of two halves (danlap) around the neck.

 Overcoming fear is a major factor in the creation of the amulet.
 In both cases, its creation requires not only the death of the fetus but also of the mother as the aborted fetus is adopted by the owner of the amulet.

 Its power is thought to be multiplied by leaving it for a while in front of the principal Buddharupa image of a voat monastery.
 Again the power is even greater when the ritual takes place in seven different monasteries.